Detroit Grand Prix (IndyCar): Doubleheader era

-Downtown revival: 2023
+Downtown revival

-Mere weeks after the 2022 IndyCar schedule was announced Penske Entertainment Group revealed that moving the Detroit Grand Prix to a single race weekend was done as part of a proposal discussed with the city of Detroit to return the race back to the Renaissance Center utilizing a new downtown circuit beginning in 2023.
-Penske Entertainment wanted the race to return to the Renaissance Center based on fan criticisms of the raceway at Belle Isle, namely that it was difficult access on race weekend, that there was not any room to expand seating on the island, and that residents of Detroit did not appreciate the section of the park that the circuit is built on being shut down for the length of time it took to construct and tear down the circuit.
-On November 3, 2021, the City Council of Detroit unanimously approved Penske Entertainment's plan and announced an initial three-year contract to return the Detroit Grand Prix back to the downtown streets for a single race weekend beginning in 2023.
+Mere weeks after the 2022 IndyCar schedule was announced, Penske Entertainment Group revealed that altering the Detroit Grand Prix to a single race weekend was done as part of a proposal discussed with the city of Detroit to return the race back to the Renaissance Center, utilizing a new downtown circuit beginning in 2023.
+In November 2021, the City Council of Detroit unanimously approved Penske Entertainment's plan and announced an initial three-year contract to return the Detroit Grand Prix back to the downtown streets for a single race weekend beginning in 2023.

-The new downtown circuit is based on lessons learned from the Nashville Street Circuit.
-It is designed to be less disruptive to city traffic while also being more accessible to spectators and having more points of visibility to the racing than the old Detroit Street Circuit.
-The new circuit will feature ten corners and is 1.7 miles in length compared to the 2.5 mile circuit used by Formula One and CART and the 2.35 mile Raceway On Belle Isle.
-It will travel from the start/finish line on Atwater Street and head onto Schwarzer Street, Franklin Street, and Rivard Street in the first series of corners.
-From Rivard Street drivers will make a sharp left turn onto the circuit's most prominent feature, a 0.7 mile straightaway down East Jefferson Avenue.
-This straightaway will be the longest straightaway on an IndyCar street circuit, eclipsing the dual straights on the Korean War Veterans Memorial Bridge in Nashville.
-The circuit will then turn onto Bates Street before heading back onto Atwater Street.
-The only part of the old Detroit Street Circuit used on the new circuit will be the old circuit's sixteenth and seventeenth corners that were then known as The Ford Corner.
-On the new circuit this section will be the eighth and ninth corners.
-Neither of the tunnels or the side streets used on the old Detroit Street Circuit will be used on the new circuit to minimize impact on local businesses and city traffic around downtown Detroit.
-To increase spectator viewership IndyCar and Penske Entertainment will offer free viewership at multiple points along the circuit.
-The Detroit City Council stated the entire circuit will be fully resurfaced before the race.
-Construction and tear down of the circuit will take place 8:00PM and 5:00AM over the course of twenty days respectively, minimizing disruptions to city traffic around the Renaissance Center.
+The new downtown circuit is based on lessons learned from the Nashville street circuit.
+It is designed to be less disruptive to city traffic while also being more accessible to spectators and having more points of visibility to the racing than the old Detroit street circuit.
+The new circuit features ten corners and is 1.7 miles in length compared to the 2.5 mile circuit used by Formula One and CART and the 2.35 mile Raceway on Belle Isle.
+It travels from the start/finish line on Atwater Street and heads onto Schwarzer Street, Franklin Street, and Rivard Street in the first series of corners.
+From Rivard Street drivers make a sharp left turn onto the circuit's most prominent feature, a 0.7 mile straightaway down East Jefferson Avenue.
+This straightaway is the longest straightaway on an IndyCar street circuit.
+The circuit then turns onto Bates Street before heading back onto Atwater Street.
+The only part of the old Detroit street circuit used on the new circuit is the old circuit's 16th and 17th corners that were then known as The Ford Corner.
+On the new circuit this section includes the 8th and 9th corners.
+Neither of the tunnels nor side streets used on the old Detroit street circuit are used on the new circuit to minimize impact on local businesses and city traffic around downtown Detroit.
+To increase spectator viewership IndyCar and Penske Entertainment offer free viewership at multiple points along the circuit.
+In 2021, the Detroit City Council stated the entire circuit would be fully resurfaced before the race.